Back To Search Results

 The initial course of management is the stabilization of the patient upon presentation; this includes correction of metabolic abnormalities, initiation of antibiotics if septic, stabilization of hemodynamics, and a reversal of any possible toxic ingestions or overdose.
 Potential interventions regarding anoxic encephalopathy include post-arrest targeted temperature management as well as management of seizures should they present.
 It is also essential to commence discussion with family members regarding the potential for anoxic insult in preparation for permanent neurological damage or death.

 After meeting the therapeutic hypothermia timeframe, the rewarming portion of the intervention begins.
 If automated devices controlling intravascular or surface cooling are implemented, temperature changes can be adjusted for specific targets.
 Rates of warming should not exceed 0.5 degrees Celsius per hour.
-The recommendation is that the rate is maintained at 0.25 degrees Celsius per hour instead.[17]
+The rate should be maintained at 0.25 degrees Celsius per hour instead.[17]
 If automated devices are not in use, manual rewarming is an option.
 Changing the temperature on cooling blankets or gradually removing ice packs are examples of manual rewarming.
-The goal rate of rewarming is 0.5 degrees Celsius every three hours, and monitoring is done by checking the core temperature.(B2)
+The goal rate of rewarming is 0.5 degrees Celsius every 3 hours, and monitoring is done by checking the core temperature.(B2)

 Differential Diagnosis

-When considering a diagnosis of anoxic encephalopathy, examination and observation are required to ensure no confounding factors contribute to the current neurologic presentation.
-Therefore, metabolic abnormalities such as hypernatremia, hyponatremia, and hypoglycemia, among others, must be considered and corrected prior to the diagnosis of anoxic encephalopathy.
+When considering a diagnosis of anoxic encephalopathy, examination, and observation are required to ensure no confounding factors contribute to the current neurologic presentation.
+Therefore, metabolic abnormalities such as hypernatremia, hyponatremia, and hypoglycemia, among others, must be considered and corrected before the diagnosis of anoxic encephalopathy.
 Sepsis also merits consideration.
 Drug overdose or alcohol intoxication can also present with neurologic findings that may mimic anoxic injury.
-Sedation medication or neuromuscular blocking agents will also demonstrate neurologic findings and deficits that may be mistaken for anoxic injury.
+Sedation medication or neuromuscular blocking agents also demonstrate neurologic findings and deficits that may be mistaken for anoxic injury.

 Anoxic encephalopathy and neurologic injury can also have various presentations.
 Anoxic injury can present as an initial comatose state, where self-awareness and sleep-wake cycles are absent.
-Typically, in two to four weeks, a comatose patient will either show some recovery or may progress to a persistent vegetative state or brain death.
+Typically, in 2 to 4 weeks, a comatose patient either shows some recovery or may progress to a persistent vegetative state or brain death.
 The persistent vegetative state (PVS) lacks self-awareness but maintains the sleep-wake cycle.[18]
 PVS does require meeting a set of diagnostic criteria for formal diagnosis from numerous repeat neurologic examinations.[19]
-If the requirements are not completely satisfied, the term minimally conscious state is used to describe the current neurological condition.[20]
+The term 'minimally conscious state' describes the current neurological condition if the requirements are not completely satisfied.[20]

 Prognosis